 All incidents of interest at lunchtime will be recorded on blue slip (see above).
-Blue Slip incidents will be investigated and logged on the school data management system.

-Significant incidents of poor behaviour such as those involving aggression, unprovoked actions or persistent low-level disruption over a period will be recorded on a lilac behaviour form.
+Significant incidents of poor behaviour such as those involving aggression, unprovoked actions or persistent low level disruption over a period will be recorded on a lilac behaviour form.
 These should be passed on to the Behaviour Lead for assessment, preferably on the same day.
 Serious incidents will be logged on the school data management system.

 If a pupil receives a lilac behaviour form the school may contact the parent/carers and discuss behaviour.
 For more than 2 lilac behaviour forms in one week the Inclusion Leader will consider if a joint meeting with class teacher, parents and pupil is required.
-Blue and Lilac behaviour forms are returned to the class teacher.
+The forms will then be returned to the class teacher.